hisaylama/Quantitative_research_material/README.md

 # Quants topics
 ----
-- Understanding Brownian motion from perspective of finance
+- Understanding Brownian motion from perspective of finance.
 -